-We do this by improving the regulation and registration of people who work in health and care.
+We do this by improving the regulation and registration of people who work in health and social care.
 Our work includes:

 We apply the principles